Kuiper Airborne Observatory: History

+The observatory was named in honor of planetary scientist Gerard P. Kuiper, who participated in expeditions on NASA's Galileo Airborne Observatory.

 The KAO made several major discoveries, including the first sightings of the rings of Uranus in 1977 and a definitive identification of an atmosphere on Pluto in 1988.
 The KAO was used to study the origin and distribution of water and organic molecules in regions of star formation, and in the vast spaces between the stars.
 Kuiper astronomers also studied the disks surrounding certain stars that may be related to the formation of planetary systems around these stars.
 It took infrared spectrum measurements of the planet Mercury in 1995.
 No quartz or olivine in Mercury's surface rocks was detected.

-Peering still deeper into space, KAO astronomers studied powerful far-infrared emissions from the center of our galaxy and other galaxies.
+Peering still deeper into space, KAO astronomers studied powerful far-infrared emissions from the center of the Milky Way and other galaxies.
 Scientists on board the KAO tracked the formation of heavy elements like iron, nickel, and cobalt from the massive fusion reactions of supernova SN 1987A.

-The KAO was retired in 1995 and is viewable at Moffett Field, although it is no longer airworthy.
+The KAO was retired in 1995 and for many years could be viewed at Moffett Field, although it was no longer airworthy.
 It has been succeeded by a Boeing 747-based airborne observatory equipped with a larger aperture telescope, the Stratospheric Observatory for Infrared Astronomy (SOFIA).
 SOFIA completed its first test flight on April 26, 2007 and its telescope saw first light on May 26, 2010.
 Initial "routine" science observation flights began in December 2010 and the observatory was at full capability with about 100 flights per year.
-SOFIA was recently retired, with its last flight on September 30, 2022.
+Eventually, SOFIA was retired, with its last flight on September 30, 2022.

+The KAO airframe was scrapped in 2025, with some fuselage sections salvaged by MotoArt for its PlaneTags line of collectibles.

+The cockpit was preserved and will go on display at the Pima Air & Space Museum along side SOFIA, while the telescope is to be displayed at the Moffett Field Museum.